 When you combine this powerful marketing tool with all the features of your WordPress site, the possibilities to collect new and communicate with existing customers are limitless.
 And when there’s communication, there’s a success (whatever you set up that goal to be).

 “Communication leads to community, that is, to understanding, intimacy and mutual valuing”

 The first thing to do is sign up to MailChimp and enter information like the name of your business, blog/website URL or connect with Social Media accounts.

-Afterwards, all you need to do is start your first email campaign!
+Afterward, all you need to do is start your first email campaign!
 Oh, wait, and connect it to your WordPress site 🙂 There are several ways to do it.
 One includes playing with HTML codes and implementing them on your site like this:

 The other way is to do it with the use of specific plugins.
-But before we list some of the best ones, let’s talk a bit why you need to do it ASAP.
+But before we list some of the best ones, let’s talk a bit about why you need to do it ASAP.

 Email marketing benefits

 As already mentioned, MailChimp is a marketing automation platform, and it helps you to create mailing lists, to use existing lists and create email campaigns, send newsletters and stay in touch with your customers, users and/or readers.

 But why should you do any of these, you think, you already have so many things to do?
 You use Social Media to share the news, have an excellent SEO strategy, you don’t need to start with email marketing on top of everything… Oh but, you do!
 Especially if most of the things will be done automatically by MailChimp after you integrate it to your site.